 Elective contrast radiography of the small bowel and/or enteroclysis is often valuable in investigation of long-term, unexplained LGIB (see Small Bowel Visualization ).

 Small bowel visualization includes the following modalities: (1) wireless capsule endoscopy (WCE), (2) push enteroscopy, (3) enteroclysis, and (4) double-balloon enteroscopy.
-Although no consensus exists on which modality to use initially, WCE is increasingly being used as the test of choice for small bowel bleeding.
+Although no consensus exists on which modality to use initially, WCE is increasingly being used as the test of choice for small bowel bleeding in the chronic state.

 The advantages of WCE include: (1) it is noninvasive; (2) as opposed to push enteroscopy, WCE permits visualization of most or all of the small bowel; and (3) WCE identifies bleeding more often than push enteroscopy.
 Disadvantages of WCE include possible retention of the capsule in patients with severe motility disorders and Crohn disease with strictures, and no therapeutic capability is possible.

 WCE is not a relevant study for hemodynamically significant bleeding.
 Contraindications to WCE include the following: (1) dementia (eg, patients not being able to cooperate with the swallowing of the capsule), (2) esophageal strictures, and (3) partial small bowel obstruction.

 Although WCE is used as the initial test for small bowel visualization, some experts recommend push enteroscopy as the initial test because of its therapeutic capability.
 Push enteroscopy is performed with a pediatric colonoscope or a dedicated enteroscope, and once the bleeding site is visualized, it can be treated or tattooed.
 The main disadvantage of push enteroscopy is that it generally reaches only the proximal 60 cm of the jejunum; bleeding sites beyond that cannot be detected.